tildesarecool/Tiny11PyEd/README.md

 I switched python edition to a new repo so I can save the fork repo for later.
 And made progress on the actual script, too.

+### 16 June 2024

+I have done some further diving into the PS version of the script and actually broke up the code a bit by adding some new lines and comments designating diffrent areas of the script.
+I found some redundant code that seems like it was just made for a function.

+I also came up what I believe to be a clever way to get the user's preference on an index number for the WIM file.
+You know, instead of just showing the user the output of the /wiminfo DISM command, saving it to a variable and using that variable in the finished DISM mount command.
+That sounds easier when I say it like that.
+Input validation and a for loop is way better probably.
+Obviously the script still needs a lot of work.

 </p>